Master Guide

 Apartments usually depend on building management for part of the infrastructure.
 Villas put more responsibility on the owner, landlord, or property manager.

 Preventive maintenance protects comfort, safety, DEWA consumption, rental value, and emergency readiness.
-It also helps overseas landlords approve repairs with better evidence instead of rushed WhatsApp decisions.
+It also helps overseas landlords approve repairs with better evidence instead of rushed message decisions.

 The Villa Systems That Need Regular Attention